sivasai1232006-lgtm/cad-portfolio/README.md

 - Modelled a vice bench assembly including base, jaws, screw mechanism, and handle
 - Focus on part modelling, assembly constraints, and component interaction
 - Created as a learning project to understand mechanical assemblies

-### Geneva Mechanism
-- Designed and assembled a Geneva mechanism to study intermittent motion
-- Focus on kinematic constraints and motion transfer

 ### Nut and Bolt Assembly
 - Standard fastener modelling and assembly
 - Understanding of mechanical fastening and fits